-If you haven’t received a root canal or an apicoectomy before, you’re probably wondering what happens prior to your treatment, and then what to expect afterwards.
+If you haven’t received a root canal or an apicoectomy before, you’re probably wondering what happens prior to your treatment, and then what to expect afterward.
 We’ll run through the before and after details for you.

-First, you’ll fill out a form, giving Dr. Semashko’s staff general information about you, your health, and why you’re seeking endodontic treatment.
+First, you’ll fill out a form, giving Dr. Semashko’s staff general information about you, your health, and why you’re seeking endodontic treatment in Cranberry.
 Dr. Semashko will thoroughly examine the tooth and the area around it, plus take X-rays.
 He’ll talk to you about the history of the problem and ask if you think it’s the result of trauma or another issue.
 (If you don’t know, don’t worry – many people aren’t sure.)

 From this history and examination, he will determine if you require a root canal, root canal re-treatment, or endodontic surgery like an apicoectomy.
 Dr. Semashko will also talk to you about medications you’re currently taking to ensure there won’t be any interactions following your treatment.
 Now, your endodontic treatment can begin.